jrean/laravel-user-verification/README.md

 The following code sample aims to showcase a quick and basic implementation following Laravel logic.
 You are free to implement the way you want.
-It is highly recommended to read and understand the way Laravel implements registration / authentication before implementing the package.
+It is highly recommended to read and to understand the way Laravel implements registration/authentication.

 Edit the `app\Http\routes.php` file.